 You can however, swap bananas for avocado or frozen peeled zucchini or coconut milk.
 You'd have to adjust the recipe quite a bit however to retain the proper texture and sweetness.
 I do have a no-banana ice cream recipe if you prefer, here.

 Once this ice cream is blended, just eat it as a soft serve.
 Or, want to scoop it like I did?
 Pour the blended mixture into a parchment-lined loaf pan, and freeze.
-To “no-churn” it, chop it up after an hour, blend and re-freeze.
-People have said do this for 3-4 hours to make it really creamy.
-I did it twice here.
+To "no-churn" it, chop it up after an hour, blend and re-freeze.

 Chocolate Peanut Butter No Churn Ice Cream (refined-sugar-free)